-Java is owned by a company called Sun Microsystems, so you need to head over to Sun's website to get the Java Virtual Machine, also known as the Java Runtime Environment (JRE).
+Java is owned by a company called Oracle, so you need to head over to Oracle's website to get the Java Virtual Machine, also known as the Java Runtime Environment (JRE).
 Try this page first:

 Or you could just head over to this page:

 The "manual" in the above links means "manual download".
 The page gives you download links and instructions for a wide variety of operating systems.

 After downloading and installing, you may need to restart you computer.
 When you do, you will have the Java Virtual Machine.